-From detailed analysis of all 3 sites across the Trust, as well as monitoring and evaluation the following key objectives have been set for the academic period 2023/24:
+From detailed analysis of all 3 sites across the Trust, as well as monitoring and evaluation the following key objectives have been set for the academic period 2024/25:

-- To develop the quality of teaching across the board to ensure that children have access to high quality education teaching and learning learning opportunities that lead to good outcomes for all pupils. - To further develop the curriculum for all subjects by reviewing regularly.
-(RE, PE) - To further develop the role, responsibilities, knowledge and expertise of all curriculum subject leaders. - To further look at ways to reduce costs including, staffing, contracts and services. - To increase pupil numbers at each school through marketing and advertising. - To improve attendance and persistent absence rates at all three schools but particularly Mercer's Wood and Castle Wood. - To develop environmental sustainability through the curriculum and the behaviours of children and staff around school. - To develop 'Talk for Writing' across the Trust to impact on outcomes for children in all year groups. - To diminish the difference even further between national outcomes at KS2 and the schools' outcomes. - To improve outcomes at KS1 at Mercer's Wood and Castle Wood. - To develop the personal development offer to children and have more Trust events.
+- To develop the quality of teaching across the board to ensure that children have access to high quality learning opportunities that lead to good outcomes for all pupils. - To further develop the curriculum for all subjects by reviewing regularly.
+(Maths and Reading for 24 25). - To further develop the role, responsibilities, knowledge and expertise of all curriculum subject leaders by giving them further opportunities to work together and collaborate (Curriculum Development Days). - To further look at ways to reduce costs including, staffing, contracts and services. - To increase pupil numbers at each school through marketing and advertising. - To improve attendance and persistent absence rates at all three schools but particularly Mercer's Wood. - To develop environmental sustainability through the curriculum and the behaviours of children and staff around school. - To develop the second year of 'Talk for Writing' across the Trust to impact on outcomes for children in all year groups. - To diminish the difference between national outcomes at KS2 and the schools' outcomes. - To develop the personal development offer to children and have more Trust events.
+(Science event for 2024 2025.